Officer shot and suspect killed in night of violence

 Gunshots rang out at Tristan Street at Scott Street around 10:26 p.m.
 Thursday in southeast Houston.

-When the smoke cleared, one suspect was dead, a 5-year member of the Houston Police Department was injured, and officers had arrested two other suspects.
+When the smoke cleared, one suspect was dead, a 5-year member of the Houston Police Department was shot three times, and officers had arrested two other suspects.
 A fourth suspect is still on the run.

 The 29-year-old officer, who has not been named, was taken into surgery for three gunshot wounds.